munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 ---
 title: "Type Checking a Dynamic Language"
-tags: code java language magpie python
+tags: java language magpie python
 ---

 If you're going down the strange path of building a language that's half-